astronomer/astro-docs/enterprise/stable/04_deploy/03_configure-deployment.md

 ---
-title: "Configure Airflow Deployments"
+title: "Configure an Airflow Deployment on Astronomer"
-navTitle: "Configure Deployments"
+navTitle: "Configure a Deployment"
 description: "How to configure your Airflow Deployment's Resources on Astronomer."
 ---